Updated

 - file and argue the appropriate motions.

-The key issue here is whether or not an accused lawyer’s representation fell below an objective standard of reasonableness.
+The key issue here is whether or not your lawyer’s representation fell below an objective standard of reasonableness.
 Note that this is a difficult argument to present, as courts do not like to second-guess an attorney’s tactical decisions.

-However, defendants will usually prevail on a motion if they can show that their lawyer did not provide a reasonable level of guidance or representation and led them into a “bad deal.”
+However, you will usually prevail on a motion if you can show that your lawyer did not provide a reasonable level of guidance or representation and led you into a “bad deal.”

 2.5.
 Prejudiced by a language barrier

-This issue normally arises when a defendant uses an interpreter at the time of entering a plea.
-In this situation, a defendant will typically win a PC 1018 motion upon showing, at the time of entering a plea, that the interpreter was not exclusively interpreting for the accused.6
+This issue normally arises when you use an interpreter at the time of entering a plea.
+In this situation, you will typically win a PC 1018 motion upon showing, at the time of entering a plea, that the interpreter was not exclusively interpreting for you.6

 3. What happens if I win my motion to withdraw a plea?

-When defendants prevail on a motion to withdraw a plea, they essentially begin their criminal case anew at an arraignment.
+When you prevail on a motion to withdraw a plea, you essentially begin your criminal case anew at an arraignment.

-One result is that a prosecutor, at his/her discretion, can void any “deals” that might have been made with the accused.7 This means, for example, that if a defendant pleads guilty to trespass in exchange for the dismissal of a grand theft charge, and then wins a PC 1018 motion, the prosecutor has the right to reinstate all the original charges, including the grand theft charge.
+One result is that a prosecutor, at their discretion, can void any “deals” that might have been made with you.7 This means, for example, that if you plead guilty to trespass in exchange for the dismissal of a grand theft charge, and then win a PC 1018 motion, the prosecutor has the right to reinstate all the original charges, including the grand theft charge.

 4. What happens if I lose my motion?

-A defendant that loses a motion to withdraw is bound by the terms of his/her plea.
-The accused can still try to challenge a sentence by:
+If you lose a motion to withdraw, you are bound by the terms of your plea.
+You can still try to challenge a sentence by:

 - filing an appeal, or